Are you interested in booking a trip to Finland in winter?

 I found them eerily quiet and so unspoiled when visiting Finland in January and I can’t wait to go back.

-There were plenty of winter activities available from Mariehamn and other places – you can go curling, biking, or even just hiking to some of the best sites on the islands.
+There were plenty of winter activities available from Mariehamn and other places – you could go curling, biking, or even just hiking to some of the best sites on the islands.

 Reaching Åland is pretty easy from either Stockholm or Helsinki and it truly is one of the most relaxing places to visit in Finland in winter!